-Many gals over 40 prefer to steer clear of strapless, however, a small bustline means your breasts will stay in place effortlessly, and your dress will highlight one of your most feminine body parts – your collarbone.
-Make sure the top of the shirt or dress hits high on the chest to avoid showing too much skin.
+Many gals over 40 prefer to steer clear of strapless.
+However, a small bustline means your breasts will stay in place effortlessly, and your dress will highlight one of your most feminine body parts – your collarbone.
+Ensure the top of the shirt or dress hits high on the chest to avoid showing too much skin.

 4. Show Some Skin

 Here’s a great trick.
 Distract the eye with a low back or backless dress for instant oomph.
-This dressing tactic might feel risky after 40, but when done right it can be demurely sexy.
-In fact most older women have beautiful upper backs because this is not an areas that is affected so much by age.
+This dressing tactic might feel risky after 40, but it can be demurely sexy when done right.
+In fact, most older women have beautiful upper backs because this is not an area that is affected so much by age.

-The key to keeping backless classy and not trashy is to make sure your neckline and hem are modest in contrast to your exposed back.
+The key to keeping backless classy and not trashy is to make sure your neckline and hem are modest compared to your exposed back.

 6. Wear Scarves

 Audrey always looked classy- and no one missed the cleavage.
 One of her favorite tricks?
-Wearing a boatneck top with a cute scarf to distract from her bust and draw all eyes to on her shoulders, neck and collarbone.
+Wearing a boatneck top with a cute scarf to distract from her bust and draw all eyes to her shoulders, neck, and collarbone.

-Built in cups, boning, or darts that you can’t fill out will make it look like your forgot your breasts at home!
+Built-in cups, boning, or darts that you can’t fill out will make it look like you forgot your breasts at home!
 Stay away from details like this up top.